When and how should you begin to discipline toddlers?

 Rules are also a way to help kids begin to consider the perspective of others, or at least set the stage for empathy.
 Two-year-olds might be too egocentric to comprehend how others feel, but they can begin to learn that sharing is a nice thing to do and practice handing grandma a toy.

 But how should parents share rules with children, and how can those rules be enforced — particularly when children are very young and might not understand the concept of consequences?

-Kristin Carothers, a clinical psychologist at the Child Mind Institute, says that parents are probably already setting limits without realizing it.
+Kristin Carothers, a clinical psychologist, says that parents are probably already setting limits without realizing it.
 “One of the most naturalistic ways to create boundaries is around having set routines for your kids,” says Dr. Carothers.
 “They might not know what time it is, but they know the bedtime routine — we have our bath, we read our book, we go sleep in our own bed.”
 By creating a familiar routine, parents are teaching children what to expect next, so there are no unpleasant surprises, while also establishing a clear boundary about when the bedtime begins.

 Discipline toddlers in the moment

 Of course, much of life isn’t planned for, so parents need strategies for how to correct behavior and reinforce boundaries in the moment.
 “If there’s a rule you want followed, like not hitting, then that is something you have to correct in the moment when you see it,” says Dr. Carothers.
 But how you correct it matters.